How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 Landers said “I didn’t do a lot” of special teams in college, working mostly as a gunner.

-“But whatever I’ve got to do I’m going to do,” he said.
+“But whatever I’ve got to do, I’m going to do,” he said.

 Landers backed up his big play last week with an impressive practice Wednesday with two TD catches.